dansmyers/IntroToCS-2020/Final_Project.md

 ## Grading

+Submit your Python code, including a brief description of the program in its docstring, to Canvas.
 I'll run your program and look at the source code.
 I'll be checking:

 1. Does it work?
 Even if it's simple, I want to see something that could be considered a complete working program, not an incomplete